 With everyone but me weighed down with baggage, we staggered onto the Washington Metro rapid-transit train that would take us from the airport to our hotel.
 As on most big-city Merto lines, the D.C. version offered a quick and efficient trip, but our car-raised, suburban-bred — and frankly, slow-moving — California kids were not quite used to the speed at which one was expected to disembark from a Metro train before the doors closed.
 They yawned & stretched, lackadasically gathered up their things, and gradually shuffled onto the platform.
 Not fast enough.
 The doors slammed shut and the train streaked off, leaving us with eighteen kids on the platform, and one still aboard heading to the next stop of Huntington, Virgina.
 We watched in horror as Lana’s puzzled face peering out of the rear door grew gradually smaller in the darkened distance.
 We presumed for a moment that it was only a matter of time before she was fell upon by a group of knife-wielding thugs.

 Luckily, Huntington was the final stop on the Yellow Line, and like most eighth-graders, Lana was hardwired to her cell phone.
-A quick text was enough to ensure she got off the train there, and await retrieval by Mike.
+A quick text was enough to ensure she got off the train there, and await retrieval by Mark.
 After a successful rescue and a stern (and somewhat shrill and exhausted) lecture from Our Principal, we walked about a mile from the Metro station to our hotel, the Spring Hill Suites on the corner of Eisenhower Ave. and Mill Rd. in Alexandria.

 Luxury Penthouse.
 Rosslyn, VA.
 10:00 pm.
 But our night was not yet over.
 Our Principal had family in the area, and her Aunt Veronica had invited the whole crew over to her townhouse near Arlington for a late pizza dinner.
 We proceeded to troop back aboard the Metro, and were greeted at the Rosslyn station by Aunt Veronica herself.
 We were then guided to one of those types of penthouse apartments you assume exists only in movies.
 An open balcony and a glass-enclosed balcony overlooked Arlington National Cemetery, along with the Kennedy Center for the Performing Arts and the rest of the D.C. skyline across the Potomac.
 Room opened onto to room until you began to wonder how it could all fit into the top of a building, and there were breakable objects at every turn.
 After the fifth time of slipping on a throw rug and nearly toppling a vase that probably equated my yearly salary, I planted myself in the glassed-in balcony and decided not to move for the remainder of the evening.
 (The only one clumsier than me was Tucker, and I watched him like a hawk.)
-We miraculously got through the evening with no gaffes, faux pas, or broken crockery, and after a briefing/pep-talk on Design For The Other 90% given by Mike with far more chipperness than was needed at the end of that particular day, we hauled ourselves back to the hotel.
+We miraculously got through the evening with no gaffes, faux pas, or broken crockery, and after a briefing/pep-talk on Design For The Other 90% given by Mark with far more chipperness than was needed at the end of that particular day, we hauled ourselves back to the hotel.

 Monday, October 24, 2011.
 National Mall, Washington, D.C.
 9:26 am.We emerged, mole-like, from the underground Metro station onto the strip of grassy park space known as the National Mall, which runs from the Lincoln Memorial to the U.S. Capitol building.
 After an indifferent hotel breakfast and a decided lack of shower and/or clothing change, I was not feeling especially world-beating.
 But I had a job to do.
 I counted nineteen, and we began walking.
 “Walking” would be one of the themes of our trip (when it wasn’t “running desperately” to beat a closing time or meet a reservation).
 Every Metro station we popped out of on this visit seemed like a good mile’s walk from our destination.
 The first of which was…

 The Newseum, 10:02 am.
 A seven-story, 250,000 square foot museum dedicated to news media and journalism, the Newseum boasts that it is the “most hands-on museum in Washington, D.C.”
-Just off the Mall, it’s big draws are large slabs of the Berlin Wall, the Unabomber’s cabin, twisted bits of wreckage from the World Trade Center (including the huge antenna that once topped the North Tower), and, for some reason, a meticulous re-creation of the late Tim Russert’s office.
+Just off the Mall, its big draws are large slabs of the Berlin Wall, the Unabomber’s cabin, twisted bits of wreckage from the World Trade Center (including the huge antenna that once topped the North Tower), and, for some reason, a meticulous re-creation of the late Tim Russert’s office.
 There are exhibits highlighting the First Amendment (forty-five words of which are carved into an exterior wall) and a wall-sized memorial listing all the journalists killed in the line of duty.
 All of that was fascinating, certainly, but my favorite part was more subtle.
 The News History Gallery on the fifth floor creates a massive walkable timeline out of actual newspaper front pages.
 (See below.)
 It seemed like we had just got started when it was time to move on to the next destination.

 The National Museum of American History, 11:48 am.
 Ah, the Smithsonian.
 Not a single museum but a series of them, they are often the sole reason for a traveler’s trip to D.C.
 Truly “America’s attic,” there are millions of items on display throughout hundreds of galleries located in several multi-story buildings.
 We whipped through three of them in an afternoon.